lsst/dp2_lsst_io/docs/products/catalogs/ss_source.rst

 Description
 ===========

+A DP2 “Solar System source” is a signal-to-noise ratio > 5 moving object detection in a difference image that has been associated with a previously known small body.

-Each row represents a one-to-one positional association between a ``DiaSource`` and the predicted position of a known small body.
+Each row in the ``SSSource` table represents a one-to-one positional association between a ``DiaSource`` and the predicted position of a known small body.
-The table combines selected measured astrometry and photometry with ephemeris quantities predicted from an MPC orbit using Sorcha.
+The table combines selected measured astrometry and photometry with ephemeris quantities predicted from an MPC orbit using `Sorcha <https://sorcha.space/>`_ (see `Merritt et al. 2025 <https://scixplorer.org/abs/2025AJ....170..100M/abstract>`_ and `Holman et al. 2025 <https://scixplorer.org/abs/2025AJ....170...97H/abstract>`_).
-It does not include unassociated detections, and its ephemeris quantities are not a Rubin-derived orbit solution.
+The DP2 ``SSSource`` table does _not_ include unassociated detections, and its ephemeris quantities are _not_ a Rubin-derived orbit solution.

 The association used a 1-arcsecond radius without positional uncertainties or photometric information.
 The input catalog was a 2026 March 13 MPC orbit snapshot restricted to observational arcs longer than two days.
-Small bodies discovered later are not represented, and no comets were associated because the input orbit catalog did not contain them.
+Small bodies discovered later than this date are not represented in the DP2 tables.
+No comets were associated in the DP2 tables, because the input MPC orbit catalog did not contain them.
-See :doc:`/processing/moving/ss_association` for the algorithm and selection effects.
+For further information on the algorithm and selection effects, see the :doc:`/processing/moving/ss_association` documentation.

-Every ``diaSourceId`` occurs at most once.
-Join to :doc:`DiaSource <dia_source>` on ``diaSourceId`` for the complete detection record and quality fields, and join to :doc:`SSObject <ss_object>` on ``ssObjectId`` for object-level summaries.
+The table can be joined to the :doc:`DiaSource <dia_source>` table for the complete detection record and quality fields (including flux measurements) using the ``diaSourceId`` unique identifier, and joined to the :doc:`SSObject <ss_object>` table on ``ssObjectId`` for object-level summaries.
 The ``designation`` column is the object's unpacked primary provisional designation.

 The ``diaDistanceRank`` column is 1 for every delivered row and should not be used as an association-quality or ambiguity metric.